-Includes all of Berkeley, Grant, Hampshire, Hardy, Jefferson, Mineral and Morgan counties (cross hatch counties above).
-It is illegal to bait or feed deer any time in the "Containment Area" (see baiting and feeding regulations on page 13).
-In addition, hunters are prohibited from transporting dead deer or their parts beyond the boundary of Berkeley, Hampshire, Hardy, Jefferson, Mineral and Morgan counties (shaded counties above) within the containment area except for the following: meat that has been boned out, quarters or other portions of meat with no part of the spinal column or head attached, cleaned hide with no head attached, clean skull plate (no meat or tissue attached) with antlers attached, antlers with no meat or tissue attached, and finished taxidermy mounts.
+Includes all of Berkeley, Grant, Hampshire, Hardy, Jefferson, Mineral, Morgan and Pendleton counties (cross hatch counties at right).
+It is illegal to bait or feed deer any time in the "Containment Area" (see baiting and feeding regulations on page 14).
+In addition, hunters are prohibited from transporting dead deer or their parts beyond the boundary of Berkeley, Grant, Hampshire, Hardy, Jefferson, Mineral and Morgan counties (shaded counties at right) within the containment area except for the following: meat that has been boned out, quarters or other portions of meat with no part of the spinal column or head attached, cleaned hide with no head attached, clean skull plate (no meat or tissue attached) with antlers attached, antlers with no meat or tissue attached, and finished taxidermy mounts.
 Hunters may transport cervid carcasses that were not killed inside the containment area through the containment area.